 Kimberly "Kim" Smith & Leslie Kellner

-Teachers and roommates, they were eliminated in 10th when they got caught up bickering with their cab driver over change.
+Teachers and roommates.
+After clashing with Paul & Amie during the second leg, becoming the first team in Amazing Race history to steal a cab from another team, they were eliminated in 10th when they got caught up bickering with their cab driver over change.

 Matthew "Matt" Robar & Ana Robar

-Married couple who were the first team ever eliminated from the Race when they got lost looking for the Pit Stop in Zambia.
+Married couple who met while serving in the army.
+They became the first team to ever be eliminated from the Amazing Race after they got extremely lost driving to the Pit Stop in Zambia, allowing all the other teams to pass them by.